kestra-io/docs/content/docs/configuration/index.md

 ### Connection pool size

 The total number of connections opened to the database will depend on your chosen [architecture](../07.architecture/index.md).
-Each Kestra instance will open a pool of up to the `maximum-pool-size` (10 by default), with a minimum size of the `minimum-idle` (also set to 10 by default).
+Each Kestra instance will open a pool of up to the `maximumPoolSize` (10 by default), with a minimum size of the `minimumIdle` (also set to 10 by default).

 - If you deploy Kestra as a standalone server, it will open 10 connections to the database.
 - If you deploy each Kestra component separately, it will open 40 connections to the database (10 per component).